dotnet/machinelearning-samples/samples/csharp/getting-started/AnomalyDetection_Sales/README.md

 ```

 ### 3. Consume model
-* We don't have evaulate step in TimeSeries Anomaly detection.
-We use the tansformed model to predict the anomalies in the data.
+* We don't have evaluate step in TimeSeries Anomaly detection.
+We use the transformed model to predict the anomalies in the data.

 * Load the data to predict from (`product-sales.csv`) to an IDataView and create predictions.